snaseri/chatapp/README.md

 # Getting Started with my Chat App

 After running git clone and obtaining the project.
-You will need to run the following 3 commands in the terminal to get these dependencies:
+You will need to run the following 3 commands in the terminal to get these dependencies: (Open the terminal in the root project directory)
 npm i --save socket.io-client
 npm i --save socket.io
 npm install react-router-dom

-After that you can start the app by typing either of the following commands in the terminal:
+After that you can start the app by typing the following commands in the terminal:
 npm start
-react-scripts start

 After doing this go to the following directory /src/server of the app and open a gitbash terminal there.
 There should be a javascript file inside there named 'server'.
 Type the following command in the gitbash terminal